BlaqueDevs/se-assignment-day-4-software-project-management-Mikeseth38/README.md

 6. **Speeds Up Development** – A well-defined problem minimizes rework and revisions by setting clear goals.
 7. **Enables Effective Testing & Validation** – Helps create meaningful test cases that verify the solution actually solves the problem.

-9. **Supports Better Decision-Making** – Allows prioritization of essential features based on impact.

-### **Example:**
-❌ *Vague Problem:* “Users find the app difficult to use.”
-✅ *Clear Problem:* “Users struggle to locate the checkout button, leading to a 40% drop-off at the final purchase stage.”

-📌 **Result:** The team can focus on UI improvements and A/B testing instead of making random usability changes.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 To craft a compelling, non-technical description of your software, focus on **who it helps, what problem it solves, and the key benefit it provides**.